 If you’re a full-time disk jockey, karaoke jockey, or video jockey with gigs scheduled every weekend, you need an annual DJ insurance policy as part of your business repertoire.
 As an entertainment professional, you interact with the public, often when they are in a festive mood.
 Unfortunately, mishaps can crash the party and ruin the fun.
 When they do, you’ll want to have liability insurance to cover your business and your financial assets.
 Here are a few additional reasons to purchase DJ, KJ, or VJ insurance.

 When disaster strikes, it’s better to be safe than sorry.
-This may sound like a cliche, but it’s true.
+This may sound like a cliché, but it’s true.
 If a party goer were to become injured from tripping over your equipment, the defense costs, medical costs, and other legal costs can add up quick.
 Do you have extra funds in reserve to cover hundreds of thousands of dollars?
 It’s always nice to hope for the best, but it’s best to prepare for the worst.

 IS LACK OF INSURANCE A REASON YOU DON’T SCHEDULE GIGS?When somebody calls you to schedule a gig and asks for proof of insurance, are you ready with the required documents?
 You may be losing potential revenue and opportunities if you don’t have a DJ insurance policy.
 With an insurance policy, you’ll be ready to accept multiple gigs and present your proof of insurance.